KingULTRA1/UltraLock/REPORT.md

 Summary
 -------
-This report documents the current status of UltraLock after the final single-file pivot and QA work.
+This report documents the current status of UltraLock after the single-file pivot and QA work.

 Key outcomes
 ------------